onfido/onfido-android-sdk/README.md

 ## Overview

-The Onfido Android SDK provides a drop-in set of screens and tools for Android applications to capture identity documents and selfie photos, videos and motion captures for the purpose of identity verification.
+The Onfido Smart Capture SDKs provide a set of screens and functionalities that enable applications to implement user identity verification flows.
+Each SDK contains:

-It offers a number of benefits to help you create the best identity verification experience for your customers:

-- Carefully designed UI to guide your customers through the entire photo, video or motion capture process
+- Carefully designed UX to guide your customers through the different photo or video capture processes
-- Modular design to help you seamlessly integrate the photo, video or motion capture process into your application flow
+- Modular design to help you seamlessly integrate the different photo or video capture processes into your application's flow
 - Advanced image quality detection technology to ensure the quality of the captured images meets the requirement of the Onfido identity verification process, guaranteeing the best success rate
 - Direct image upload to the Onfido service, to simplify integration

-⚠️ Note: The SDK is only responsible for capturing and uploading document photos, live selfies, live videos and motion captures.
-You still need to access the [Onfido API](https://documentation.onfido.com/) to manage applicants and [Onfido Studio](https://developers.onfido.com/guide/onfido-studio-product) to build verification workflows.
+- A suite of advanced fraud detection signals to protect against malicious users

+All Onfido Smart Capture SDKs are orchestrated using [Onfido Studio](https://developers.onfido.com/guide/onfido-studio-product) workflows, with only minor customization differences between the available platforms.

+The Onfido Android SDK is specifically designed for integrating Android applications.

 ![Various views from the SDK](screenshots.jpg)
 ![Various views from the SDK](gifs.gif)

-## Getting started
+### Environments and testing with the SDK

+Two environments exist to support the Onfido SDK integrations:

+- 'sandbox' - to be used for testing with sample documents
+- 'live' - to be used only with real documents and in production apps

+The environment being used is determined by the API token that is used to generate the necessary [SDK token](#sdk-authentication).

+### Going Live

+Once you are satisfied with your integration and are ready to go live, please contact [client-support@onfido.com](mailto:client-support@onfido.com) to obtain a live API token.
+You will have to replace the sandbox token in your code with the live token.

+Check that you have entered correct billing details inside your [Onfido Dashboard](https://onfido.com/dashboard/), before going live.

+## Adding the SDK dependency

-The SDK supports API level 21 and above ([distribution stats](https://developer.android.com/about/dashboards/index.html)).
+The SDK supports API level 21 and above ([refer to the distribution stats](https://developer.android.com/about/dashboards/index.html)).

-[Version 7.4.0](https://github.com/onfido/onfido-android-sdk/releases/tag/7.4.0) was the last version that supported API level 16 and above.
+[Version 7.4.0](https://github.com/onfido/onfido-android-sdk/releases/tag/7.4.0) of the SDK was the last version that supported API level 16 and above.

 Our configuration is currently set to the following: